tejanke/TryHackMe/writeups/linuxprivesc/README.md

     ```
 # Task 4 - Weak File Permissions - Writable /etc/shadow
 If the /etc/shadow file is writeable, you can create a new password hash with a password of your choosing, and overwrite an existing one
-* Generate a new password
+* Generate a new password hash with mkpasswd
     ```
     user@debian:~$ mkpasswd -m sha-512 cool
     $6$SrDC5MGFC.3uMi$MW1nLHduoLKd1C85/5n0a85rZwKhcTQivbI.4/D.lSBZToHNjOFEmS0cVKnq54MOVrTj4/LEilbr2ACMJMAl60